RoyalIcing/dovetail/README.md

 ## Define components

-Simple components can be defined using functions:
+Simple components can be defined using functions.
+These functions can take any number of arguments, and return a composite of other components.

 ```go
 func PrimaryButton(text string) View {